 short breaks or respite

-Having a child with additional needs puts extra stresses and strains on relationships and family life, and getting a break can make a huge difference to your ability to cope.
+Having a child with additional needs puts extra stresses and strains on relationships and family life, and getting a short break can make a huge difference to your ability to cope.

 Allowing someone you trust to look after your child while you have a breather has other benefits too.
 It can be a great confidence booster for them and for you as a carer.
 You find out that it is possible to let your child go, and your child finds out that he or she can enjoy life away from the family.
 They have a change to learn to adapt to new situations and experiences much better than they might have done otherwise.